lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 }
 ```

 The ```IParticleEmitter``` interface has a method to clean up resources, named ```cleanup```, and a method to get the list of Particles, named ```getParticles```.
 It also as a method named ```getBaseParticle```, but What’s this method for?
 A particle emitter will create many particles dynamically.
 Whenever a particle expires, new ones will be created.
-That particle renewal will use a base particle, like a pattern, to create new instances.
+That particle renewal cycle will use a base particle, like a pattern, to create new instances.
 This is what this base particle is used for, This is also the reason why the ```Particle``` class defines a copy constructor.

 In the game engine code we will refer only to the ```IParticleEmitter``` interface so the base code will not be dependent on the specific implementations.
 Nevertheless we can create a implementation that simulates a flow of particles that are not affected by gravity.
 This implementation can be used to simulate rays or fire and is named ```FlowParticleEmitter```.